Sport in Cornwall: Rugby football

 Rugby union has a large following in Cornwall.
 The followers of the county side are dubbed Trelawny's Army.
 In 1999 Cornwall made the County Championships finals, played at Twickenham Stadium, with Cornwall beating Gloucestershire to win the cup.

 Cornish rugby has produced many fine rugby players who have played at international level.
-Such players as Phil Vickery and Trevor Woodman won 2003 Rugby World Cup winners medals with England, Stack Stevens (England and British and Irish Lions), Graham Dawe (England), along with Andy Reed who has represented Scotland and the Lions, and many others.
+Such players as Phil Vickery and Trevor Woodman won 2003 Rugby World Cup winners medals with England, Stack Stevens (England and British & Irish Lions), Graham Dawe (England), along with Andy Reed who has represented Scotland and the Lions, and many others.

 Also, the Cornish rugby team can boast an Olympic silver medal.
 In 1908, they won the County Championship for the first time, and the prize was to represent Great Britain at rugby in the 1908 Olympic Games.
 They lost to Australia 32–3 in the final, and to this day remain the only county side to represent Great Britain at rugby in the Olympics (See Rugby union at the 1908 Summer Olympics for more details and the teams).

 In rugby league, amateur club Cornish Rebels were initially the only team in the county.
 In 2021, this changed when semi-professional club Cornwall R.L.F.C. joined the third tier of the professional league system, RFL League 1.

 Association football

 Association football and cricket are played in most villages and towns.
 While rugby is widely held to be the most popular sport in Cornwall, association football has increased in popularity.
-Truro City have the largest following; and currently play in the Southern League Premier South Division.
+Truro City have the largest following.
+They play in the 2025–26 National League, the 5th tier of the English football pyramid, following promotion from National League South.

 Truro City became the first ever Cornish football club to win a national competition when in 2007 they won the FA Vase, defeating AFC Totton 3–1 in the final.
-There are no professional clubs in the county, so most of Cornwall's football fans follow Plymouth Argyle who are in Devon.
+Following historic promotion in 2025, Truro City also became the first ever professional club in the county, before that most of Cornwall's football fans followed Plymouth Argyle who are in Devon.

 The Cornish Football Association was founded in 1889.
 John Gilbert "Jack" Cock DCM MM (14 November 1893 – 19 April 1966) was a Cornish footballer who played for various English club sides as a striker.
 He also had the distinction of being the first Cornishman to play, and score, for the England national team.
 He was a decorated World War I soldier, and an actor.
 Chris Morris represented the Republic of Ireland at the 1990 World Cup & the 1988 European Championships.
 In 1901 Cornish miners founded the first football team in Mexico, Club de Futbol Pachuca.
 Originally, they practised only as a pastime during their free time they had while working at the mines.
 From 1917 to 1920, Pachuca was champion of the league under Cornish born coach Alfred C. Crowle.
-In 1966, Cornishman Mike Trebilcock scored two goals for Everton in the FA Cup Final at Wembley.
+In 1966, Cornishman Mike Trebilcock scored two goals for Everton in the FA Cup final at Wembley.